Chouffe/notes/gpg.md

 ```
 killall gpg-agent
 rm -r ~/.gnupg/private-keys-v1.d/
-# Plug in the new YubiKey
+# Plug in the new YubiKey to load the keys
+gpg --card-status
-gpg --card-edit
+# gpg --card-edit
 ```

 (Make sure the card is visible, also notifies gpg which keys are available for current card)